Table Of Contents

 What is the Average Payout of Hernia Mesh Lawsuits?

-Generally, hernia mesh cases for medical malpractice in the top settlement tier (those with the most serious surgical repair injuries) could have a value of around $250,000 to $1,000,000.
+Generally, hernia mesh cases for medical malpractice in the top hernia mesh lawsuit settlement (those with the most serious surgical repair injuries) could have a value of around $250,000 to $1,000,000.
 However, this will only represent a small percentage of the defective medical device cases.

 The average lawsuit for potentially serious complications from surgical mesh products will probably have a settlement value of around $65,000 to $80,000.